MS in Actuarial Science

 - MET MA 603 SAS with Statistical Applications

-Students who have completed any of the above coursework or successfully passed the corresponding professional examinations may substitute these courses with courses available through Boston University’s College of Arts & Sciences (CAS) and the Questrom School of Business.
-Approval must be obtained from both the Actuarial Science department and the CAS or Questrom departments offering the courses.
-It must be emphasized that prerequisite courses identified upon admission must be fulfilled as soon as possible.
+Students who have completed any of the above coursework in undergraduate or graduate studies, or who have successfully passed the corresponding professional examinations, may substitute these courses with courses available through BU’s Metropolitan College (MET), College of Arts & Sciences (CAS), or Questrom School of Business.
+Approval must be obtained from the Actuarial Science department and—if the course is offered from a college other than MET—the CAS or Questrom departments offering the courses.
+Prerequisite courses identified upon admission must be fulfilled as soon as possible.

-In special cases, at most two elective courses can be taken from the following list, provided written permission is obtained from the Actuarial Science department:
+Students may take up to two elective courses offered by departments within MET, provided written permission is obtained from the Actuarial Science department:

 - MET AD 712 Financial Markets and Institutions